BeautifulTovarisch/Notes/Penance/Mathematics/Combinatorics/Counting Principles.md

 > Now suppose $n = N + 1$.
 Then by inductive hypothesis we have $\prod_{i=1}^{n+1} |A_i| = |A \times \dots \times A_n| * |A_{n+1}|$.
 By the above lemma, we see that $|A \times \dots \times A_n| * |A_{n+1}| = |A \times \dots \times A_{n+1}|$.
 >
 > $\blacksquare$

-## Permutations and Combinations

-> [!warning]
-> Skipping for now due to extremely poor definitions provided by textbook.

-Arrangements of sets come in two major flavors:

-> [!info] Permutation
-> An ordered sequence of the elements of a set.

-> [!info] Combination
->